-(ME) Coastal Enterprises Inc has an Organic Farms Loan Fund and The Carrot Project’s Maine Farm Business Loan Fund is administered by Costal Enterprises.
-Contact Art Stevens, 207-324-0888, firstname.lastname@example.org or the (Wiscasset) office, 207-882-7552.
+(ME) Coastal Enterprises Inc. has an Organic Farms Loan Fund, and The Carrot Project’s Maine Farm Business Loan Fund is administered by Coastal Enterprises.
+Contact Art Stevens, 207-324-0888, email@example.com or the Wiscasset office, 207-882-7552.

 (ME) The Maine Organic Farming and Gardening Association has an Organic Farmer Loan Fund.

-(VT) Vermont Agricultural Credit Corporation a program of the Vermont Economic Development Authority (VEDA), provides credit to farmers and agricultural facilities who are not having their financing needs fully met by conventional agricultural credit sources.
+(VT) Vermont Agricultural Credit Corporation, a program of the Vermont Economic Development Authority (VEDA), provides credit to farmers and agricultural facilities whose financing needs aare not fully met by conventional agricultural credit sources.

-(VT) Vermont Community Loan Fund offers the Agritourism Program which is a revolving loan fund with financing of up to $50,000 and is The Carrot Project’s partner for The Carrot Project Agriculture Loan Fund in Vermont.
+(VT) Vermont Community Loan Fund offers the Agritourism Program, which is a revolving loan fund with financing of up to $50,000.

-(VT) Ag Ventures Financial Services has an office St. Albans, VT.
+(VT) Ag Ventures Financial Services has an office in St. Albans, VT.